Habeebah157/CodePath1/README.md

 ## Lab 1

 ### App Description
-`TODO://` This is a Flashcard app.
+`TODO://` This is a Flashcard app using android studio with kotlin

 ### App Walk-though